Niiikos/Trolty/README.md

 - 👋 Hi, I’m @Trolty
-- 👀 I’m interested in Gaming and Sport like Judo
+- 👀 I’m interested in Gaming and Sports like Judo
-- 🌱 I’m currently learning ?
-- 💞️ I’m looking to collaborate on ?
-- 📫 How to reach me ?
+- 📫 You can´t reach me :o
 - 🇩🇪 I speak German

 <!---